HORNETJOE/Networking/README.md

 ## Different types of networks
  ### Peer-based
  #### benefits
  The main benefit of a peer to peer network is that it is easier to set up.
 Another in peer-to-peer networks all nodes are act as server as well as client therefore no need of dedicated server.
-Antoher benefit of peer to peer netork is that is one of the cheipist types of networks to use.
+Another benefit of peer to peer network is that is one of the cheapest types of networks to use.
 Peer to peer network is easier to set up and use this means that you can spend less time in the configuration and implementation of peer to peer network.
-It is not require for the peer to peer network to use the dedicated server computer.
+It is not requiring for the peer to peer network to use the dedicated server computer.
 Any computer on the network can function as both a network server and a user workstation.

  #### resource implications
- the reasources needed to impliment a peer to peer network is two or more PC's both with  internet connection.
+ the resources needed to implement a peer to peer network is two or more PC's both with internet connection.

  #### communications
- communications bettwen the two PC's can  be anything that can be trasnfered from one PC to another.
+ communications between the two PC's can be anything that can be transferred from one PC to another.

  #### working practice
- The work practise that would need to be done on a peer to peer network will be minimal beucase a peer to peer netowkr is a simple network that does not have many camplex issues or requirments to handle.
+ The work practise that would need to be done on a peer to peer network will be minimal because a peer to peer network is a simple network that does not have many complex issues or requirements to handle.

  #### commercial opportunity
- Peer to peer networking allows for commercial opportunities such as being able to work with other members of the business by sharing files and data between them seemplesly using the network with little risk of data being intercepted by outside sources.
+ Peer to peer networking allows for commercial opportunities such as being able to work with other members of the business by sharing files and data between them seamlessly using the network with little risk of data being intercepted by outside sources.

  #### information sharing
- infomation can be shared easily on a peer to peer nerwork as long at the reciving and sending PC are on the same network.
-The infomation that is being sent does have a chnace of being curupted if it is intercepted by other data during its transit to the reciving PC.
+ information can be shared easily on a peer to peer network as long at the receiving and sending PC are on the same network.
+The information that is being sent does have a chance of being corrupted if it is intercepted by other data during its transit to the receiving PC.

- #### collaboration

  ### client-server
+A client-server is a network in which many clients are connect to a higher client which acts as a server which directs traffic and connects all the clients together.
+This is the basic type of client-server network that are most commonly seen in business and organizations.
  #### benefits
+There are many benefits to client-server networks.
+Some of these benefits are:

+* All files are stored in a central location

+* Network peripherals are controlled centrally

+* Backups and network security is controlled centrally

+* Users can access shared data which is centrally controlled

 #### resource implications
+ The resources that will be needed for this network to be implemented would be the client PC's and a main client to act as the server to connect the network together.
+The clients are connected to each other and information and data is transmitted from/to each client.
  #### communications
+ Communication on the network works differently than a server network.
+On a client-server the clients on the network communicate with each other directly.
  #### working practice

  #### commercial opportunity

  #### information sharing

- #### collaboration

  ### cloud